 …..
 ‘Red Sam’ Bostock like ‘Rufus of old, from his hair and complexion’.

 And old Mrs. Straw.

-Soon we are at old Mrs. Straw’s whitewashed cottage in a garden, facing south.
+Adeline points out that were now “other gardens, before are at old Mrs. Straw’s whitewashed cottage in a garden, facing south.

 Sarah Straw was a spinster, and lived with her aged mother.
-She was a lace mender, and had outdoor work from Carrier’s.
+She was a lace mender, and had outdoor work from Carrier’s”.

 ‘Aged mother’ Mrs. Straw was born Sarah Bissell in Barrowby near Grantham, Lincolnshire and married widower Joseph Straw, druggist and framework knitter, in April 1804.